ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Take l lbs. of silt,
+3 lbs. of sugar,
+3i 02. of saltpetre,
+oz. of potash,
+lu this ratio the pickle to be in­
+creased to any quantity desired.
+Let
+these be boiled together until ail the
+dirt from the sugar rises to the top
+and is skimmed off.
+Then throw it
+into a tub to cool, and when cold,
+pour it oyer your beef or pork, to re­
+main the u&#x27;suai time, say four or five
+weeks.
+The meat must be well cov­
 ored with pickle, and should not be
 put down for at least two days after
 killing, during which time it should